Obama hits closest Putin allies with sanctions over Crimea

 It also said Timchenko, who has Finnish as well as Russian citizenship, had sold his 43 percent stake in Gunvor to its chief executive, Torbjorn Tornqvist, on Wednesday as part of what the company called a "contingency plan".

-Moscow reacted by announcing its own sanctions against senior U.S. politicians in retaliation against visa bans and asset freezes imposed by Washington on its citizens, with the Foreign Ministry saying U.S. action would "hit the United States like a boomerang".
+Moscow retaliated by announcing its own sanctions against senior U.S. politicians, with the Foreign Ministry saying U.S. action would "hit the United States like a boomerang".

-European Union leaders were meeting in Brussels to step up their own measures against Russia.
-Officials said the EU would add up to a dozen names to its sanctions list and cancel a planned EU-Russia summit in Sochi, but it would not go as far as Washington in hitting Putin's money men.
+European Union leaders meeting in Brussels agreed to add 12 more Russian and Crimean officials to their sanctions list for visa bans and asset freezes and to cancel a planned EU-Russia summit in Sochi and forthcoming bilateral summits with Moscow.

-"We will be a step behind the Americans," a senior European diplomat said.
+The names will be published on Friday but diplomats said the EU would not go as far as Washington in hitting Putin's money men.
+German Chancellor Angela Merkel said the EU had a different legal basis and needed proof that individuals had been directly involved in violating Ukraine's sovereignty.

+She told reporters the executive European Commission had been tasked to prepare for possible broad economic sanctions in case Russia moved further into Ukraine or acted to destabilize the situation.
+Officials said the sanctions could affect trade, finance, energy and arms supplies.

+The EU also agreed to send its own observer mission to Ukraine if Moscow continues to block monitors from the pan-European Organisation for Security and Cooperation in Europe.

-However, EU sources said the leaders were discussing a radical plan to reduce their dependence on Russian energy by agreeing to negotiate gas purchases collectively with Moscow instead of country-by-country.
+EU sources said behind closed doors the leaders also discussed a radical plan to reduce their dependence on Russian energy by agreeing to negotiate gas purchases collectively with Moscow instead of country-by-country.
+The leaders made no mention of this at a late-night news conferences.

-The EU would also accelerate work to upgrade cross-border energy networks to reduce individual member states' vulnerability to supply cuts, and speed up building new liquefied natural gas import terminals to diversify suppliers.
+The sources said the EU would also accelerate work to upgrade cross-border energy networks to reduce individual member states' vulnerability to supply cuts, and speed up building new liquefied natural gas import terminals to diversify suppliers.

-Leaders were expected to ask the executive European Commission to study further sanctions on trade, finance, arms and energy in case Russia went further into Ukraine or moved to destabilise other former Soviet states, the sources said.

 BRING MONEY HOME